New this week: Neil Young, ‘Miss Juneteenth,’ Padma Lakshmi

 —“Disclosure”: Sam Feder’s documentary, premiering Friday on Netflix, surveys trans representation in film and TV.
 It’s a history wrought with painful caricatures, cruel punchlines and dubious erasure.
 But it’s also a joyful, celebratory journey that chronicles the increasing presence of trans actors and filmmakers in Hollywood, and the difference they’re making for a larger trans community.
 With Laverne Cox (a producer), Lilly Wachowski, MJ Rodriguez and others.

 —“Recorder: The Marion Stokes Project”: No one has ever been glued to TV news quite like Marion Stokes.
 From the mid-70s until her death in 2012, Stokes, a reclusive communist activist and former librarian, was obsessed with recording television 24 hours a day.
-Matt Wolf’s film, w hich plays Monday on PBS’s “Independent Lens,” is about Stokes’ paranoid but visionary compulsion to create a mammoth VHS archive of history as depicted, filtered and distorted by media.
+Matt Wolf’s film, which plays Monday on PBS’s “Independent Lens,” is about Stokes’ paranoid but visionary compulsion to create a mammoth VHS archive of history as depicted, filtered and distorted by media.

 — AP Film Writer Jake Coyle